The von Restorff Effect

 In 1933, von Restorff performed her famous experiment.

 She gave participants a list of text which consisted of random sets of three letters interrupted by one set of three digits.

 E.g. jrm, tws, als, huk, bnm, 153, fdy.

 After a short delay the respondents were asked to recall the items.

 The results demonstrated conclusively that the items that stood out (i.e. the three digits) were the ones that were most easily remembered.

 This has implications for anyone who wants their product or brand to stand out.
 The one that is the most different from the rest is the one that is most likely to be top of mind.

-If you found this post interesting then check out our upcoming Behavioural Science for Brands course which examines the ways in which behavioural science can be used to supercharge your marketing efforts.
+If you found this post interesting then check out our Behavioural Science for Brands course which examines the ways in which behavioural science can be used to supercharge your marketing efforts.